CrayLabs/SmartSim/doc/orchestrator.rst

 The ``Orchestrator`` is an in-memory database that is launched prior to all other entities within an ``Experiment``.
-The ``Orchestrator`` can be used to store and retrieve data during the course of an experiment.
+The ``Orchestrator`` can be used to store and retrieve data during the course of an experiment and across multiple entities.
 In order to stream data into or receive data from the ``Orchestrator``, one of the SmartSim clients (SmartRedis) has to be used within a Model.

 .. |orchestrator| image:: images/Orchestrator.png
   :width: 700